thetazero/15418-Final-Project/eval_function.md

 $$ e(x,o) = ???$$
 which evaluates an empty tile given the max number of connected x's and o's.

+We then sum over the values of all the empty tiles to get the final evaluation function.

 # Special cases

 However, we do include some special cases, to account for clearly winning/losing positions.